Onboard your company to Slack

 - Members reported having a better understanding of projects and progress in adjacent departments

-Set up and customize your workspace settings and permissions before launching Slack to your company.
+Set up and manage your workspace's settings and preferences before launching Slack company-wide.
 A full menu of settings can be found on the Settings & Permissions page at my.slack.com/admin/settings.

 To help you get started, here are some settings that can set the stage for how your workspace operates.
 We've included some additional tips for guidance:

-💡 For public channels we recommend letting all members except for Guests the ability to create and archive channels, giving people more autonomy to make Slack work for them in a meaningful way.
+💡We recommend giving people the autonomy to create and archive channels, making Slack work for them in a more meaningful way.

-💡 Try giving all members the ability to create and manage private channels, while expressing the value of communicating openly in public channels.
-This helps promote transparency and contributes to your organization’s message archive.
+💡We recommend letting all members create and manage public channels.
+It helps to express the value of communicating openly in public channels to promote transparency and contribute to your company's message archive.

 You can decide who has permission to manage apps and internal integrations from the Manage section of the App Directory.

 Having a guide for naming channels makes it easier for people to discover and join the channels that are relevant to them.
-Thinking ahead about a strategy will help your workspace be more successful — are some helpful tips:
+Thinking ahead about a strategy will help your workspace be more successful.

 Offer training sessions